Subject1-7/DEPI-Power-BI-Project/README.md

 This project is an interactive HR Analytics Dashboard built using **Power BI** and **Tableau**.
 It provides insights into employee performance, attrition trends, job satisfaction, and salary distribution using CSV-based datasets.
 The dashboard includes KPIs such as employee tenure, attrition rates, and performance ratings to help HR teams make data-driven decisions.

-## Project Files

-All datasets, dashboards, and related resources are available in the shared Google Drive folder: 👉 [Access Project Files on Google Drive](https://your-google-drive-link.com)

 ## Features

 - **Employee Performance Analysis**: Track performance ratings and trends.